 To like this post, comment on it or follow this blog, please scroll to the bottom.
 Use the search function on the left of the screen to look for other reviews and updates.

 A fictitious love story inspired by the lives of Danish artists Lili Elbe (Redmayne) and Gerda Wegener (Vikander).
-Lili and Gerda’s marriage and work evolve as they navigate Lili’s groundbreaking journey as a transgender pioneer by being the first person to undergo sex reassignment surgery to make her a woman.
+Lili and Gerda’s marriage and work evolve as they navigate Lili’s groundbreaking journey as a transgender pioneer by being the first person to undergo gender reassignment surgery to make her a woman.

 Review, by Jason Day